AI Workshop: learn to build apps with AI →

 />

-You can also add any side effect into that function, for example to save the value somewhere if you have to.
+You can also add any side effect in that function, for example to save the value somewhere if you have to.

 Lessons in this unit: